oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Below are labels which can be applied to pull requests:

-1. Dependencies.
+1. Dependencies: Should be added to pull requests that updates one or more dependencies.
-2. Critical.
+2. Critical: Should be added to pull requests that change the data validation methods.
-3. Stale -- Should only be added by oppiabot on PRs that have not been active over a period of time.
+3. Stale: Should only be added by oppiabot on pull requests that have not been active over a period of time.
-4. Changelog (labels containing _PR CHANGELOG_).
+4. Changelog (labels containing _PR CHANGELOG_): Should be used on pull requests for respective projects.
+For example, a pull requests which upgrades a service from angularjs to angular 8, should apply the angular migration changelog label __PR CHANGELOG: Angular Migration -- @bansalnitish__.
-5. Labels starting with **PR** like _PR: LGTM, PR: don’t merge - needs CLA_.
+5. Labels starting with **PR** like _PR: LGTM, PR: don’t merge - needs CLA_: These labels are used to denote the status of a pull request.
+For example, the __PR: LGTM__ shows that the PR has been approved and is probably waiting for CI checks to be completed.

 All other labels are to be used on issues.

-It should be noted that the **good first issue** label should only be added by members of the onboarding team.
+It should be noted that the **good first issue** label should only be added by members of the onboarding team which is lead by [@Showtim3](https://github.com/Showtim3).

 A complete list of labels can be found [here](https://github.com/oppia/oppia/labels).
 ## Writing design docs